dgcamacho/so2021/README.md

   - The name should reflect the purpose of the variable
   - Variable names start with a lowercase letter, types with an uppercase letter
   - The rest of the name format for identifiers is up to you
-  - Simple counting ints and similar variables are exempt
+  - Simple counting integers and similar variables are exempt
 - **Comments**
   - Comments allow others to understand your intentions
   - Tutors can only give you points if they understand what you were trying to do